badrinathvm/StepperView/.github/pull_request_template.md

 ## Checklist:

+ For checklist items not applicable, mention NA in front of it with some comment if applicable.

  - [ ] My code follows the style guidelines of this project
  - [ ] I have performed a self-review of my own code
  - [ ] Add comments to code particularly in hard-to-understand areas